Oral health care domain - Care of older people toolkit

 Based on the findings of the Oral Health Assessment, discharge planning advice to the General Practitioner should acknowledge the patient’s need for dental examination.
 Options for dental treatment include both private and public pathways.

-Further discharge planning may require Occupational Therapist or Dietician follow up.
+Further discharge planning may require Occupational Therapist or Dietitian follow up.

 What can patients, families or carers do to help an older person maintain good oral health in hospital and at home?

 For healthy teeth and gums follow these simple steps:

 - clean your teeth or dentures twice a day

 - use a fluoride toothpaste

 - sip water if your mouth is dry

 - avoid sweets and sugary drinks between meals